harness/developer-hub/docs/chaos-engineering/concepts/chaos101.md

 ## Chaos engineering flow of control

-You can define steps (chaos experiment) using which you can inject different kinds of failures into your application.
+You can define the steps through which you inject different kinds of failures into your application.
 The standard flow involves the following steps:
 1. Identify the steady state of the system or application under test and specify its service-level objectives (SLOs);
 2. Hypothesize around the impact a particular fault or failure would cause;
 3. Inject this failure (or chaos fault) in a controlled manner (with a pre-determined and minimal blast radius);